egberts/bash-ini-file/README.md

 =========
 The accompanied `tests` subdirectory performs the comprehensive unit testing, in case you have decided to tweaked it to your normative scenario; hopefully, this will find any errors of yours.

-To exercise the test, your modified `bash-ini-parser.sh must reside above the `tests` directory as all the unit tests will perform:
+To exercise a specific unit test, your modified `bash-ini-parser.sh` must reside above the `tests` directory as all the unit tests will perform and find your modified script 'above':

 ```bash
 #!/bin/bash